Braves vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 43 hits with eight doubles, 11 home runs, 25 walks and 32 RBI.
-He's also stolen one base.
+- Brent Rooker has put up 43 hits with eight doubles, 11 home runs and 26 walks.
+He has driven in 32 runs with one stolen base.

 Rooker Recent Games